What is Lawn Scarification?

 Scarifying short grass means our machinery will get straight into the thatch layer and lush healthy grasses will not get caught in our machine.
 Furthermore, it means that the lawn will not need be cut for some time following our work, allowing the applied seed to go undisturbed whilst it germinates.

-We set our professional scarification machine to an appropriate depth for the thatch layer in line with our objectives.
+We set our professional scarification machine to an appropriate depth for the thatch layer.
 Dependent on the volume of debris, we may clean this up after every pass with the machine via the use of backpack blowers and rakes, and commonly carry out 2-4 passes at varying depths until we are happy we have reached the soil surface.

 If soil conditions allow, we often mow the lawn as a final clear up to be thorough in hoovering out remaining debris - which is ideal prior to Overseeding.